 3. System crash if extremely low free space remains.

-You'd better fix this problem as fast as possible, the eariler and the better, as no one wants to see the System crash, in that case, you have to start over and keep the Server under downtime for a long time.
+You’d better fix this problem as fast as possible, as no one wants to see the System crash, in that case, you have to start over and keep the Server under downtime for a long time.

-When Windows 2003 Server low disk spacw warning pops up, the first thought is free up disk space.
+When Windows 2003 Server low disk space warning pops up, the first thing you need to do is freeing up disk space.

 This step is probably one of the most effective steps in helping you recover the most hard disk space.